-1.0 INTRODUCTION
+1 1.0 INTRODUCTION

-This report is part of planning and data collection activities of the Interstate 30 (I-30) Planning and Environmental Linkages (PEL) Study.
-Increased congestion, safety, and declining roadway and bridge conditions, as well as a commitment made to Arkansas voters1, have led to a need for transportation improvements along I-30 and Interstate 40 (I-40) through Little Rock and North Little Rock in central Arkansas.
-The PEL process will be used to identify, evaluate and document such problems and potential transportation solutions.
-The purpose of the PEL process is to conduct analysis and planning activities with resource agencies and the public in order to produce transportation planning products that effectively serve the community's transportation needs.
-By following the PEL process, fewer negative impacts and more effective environmental stewardship and decisions may result, which can be used to inform a subsequent project-specific NEPA process.
+This report is part of planning and data collection activities of the Interstate 30 (I-30) 2 Planning and Environmental Linkages (PEL) Study.
+Increased congestion, safety, and 3 declining roadway and bridge conditions, as well as a commitment made to Arkansas 4 voters, have led to a need for transportation improvements along I-30 and Interstate 40 5 6 (I-40) through Little Rock and North Little Rock in central Arkansas.
+The PEL process will be used to identify, evaluate and document such problems and potential 7 transportation solutions.
+The purpose of the PEL process is to conduct analysis and 8 planning activities with resource agencies and the public in order to produce 9 transportation planning products that effectively serve the community's transportation 10 By following the PEL process, fewer negative impacts and more effective needs.
+11 12 environmental stewardship and decisions may result, which can be used to inform a subsequent project-specific NEPA process.
+13

-An environmental constraints review was performed to identify existing concerns that may constrain potential alternatives within the I-30 PEL study area.
-This constraints report is to be used as a planning tool during the PEL process.
-Understanding the features and concerns of the study area will allow for the informed development and screening of potential alternatives.
-This report is not a comprehensive environmental analysis that would satisfy requirements under NEPA nor is it intended for use in determining municipal, state and federal permitting or other requirements.
-A summary of the constraints identified within the study area is presented in Attachment B-5.
+An environmental constraints review was performed to identify existing concerns that 15 may constrain potential alternatives within the I-30 PEL study area.
+This constraints 16 report is to be used as a planning tool during the PEL process.
+Understanding the 17 features and concerns of the study area will allow for the informed development and 18 screening of potential alternatives.
+This report is not a comprehensive environmental 19 analysis that would satisfy requirements under NEPA nor is it intended for use in 20 determining municipal, state and federal permitting or other requirements.
+A summary 21 of the constraints identified within the study area is presented in Appendix B-5.
+22

-2.0 METHODOLOGY
+24 2.0 METHODOLOGY

 For purposes of collecting initial social, economic and environmental data, a study area of up to 1,320 feet from the centerline of the existing facility, including ramps, was determined.
-The study area and constraints identified throughout this document are shown graphically in Attachment A, Exhibits A-1 and A-2.
+The study area and constraints identified throughout this document are shown graphically in Appendix A, Exhibits A-1 and A-2.